 - ARZA Newsletter: Subscribe for a weekly dose of Torah, Israel, Zionism, and Peoplehood.

-The ARZA Weekly newsletter and blog offers sources and helpful language in speaking about the current crisis and on Israel in general.
-The newsletter also offers a brief weekly roundup of key articles, podcasts, and books which are helpful in understanding and thinking about key issues facing Israel through the eyes of the Reform Movement.
+The ARZA Weekly newsletter and blog offer sources and helpful language in speaking about the current crisis and Israel in general.
+The newsletter also offers a brief weekly roundup of key articles, podcasts, and books which help understand and think about key issues facing Israel through the eyes of the Reform Movement.